taliamoshe/C8Health-home-assignment/README.md

 Database: SQLite
 Validation: Joi
 Testing: Manual testing with curl or Postman

+**I used SQLite because it's simple and works well for small projects.
+For applications that require scalability, concurrent writes, or deployment to multiple instances, I would use a database like PostgreSQL, MySQL, or MongoDB.**

 # API Design Overview
 CREATE: /home_assigment/v1/                     - POST    create a new knowledge item